internetofwater/docs.geoconnex.us/docs/reference/data-formats/csv-submissions/csv-submissions.md

   <TabItem value="github" label="1:1 Redirects" default>

 There is a strong preference for creating 1:1 redirects.
 That is, specifying an exact redirect from a geoconnex.us-based PID to the URI of the hydrologic feature you have a web resource about, for each and every individual feature.
+This enables the resolution of features such as https://geoconnex.us/usgs/monitoring-location/01010000 to https://waterdata.usgs.gov/monitoring-location/01010000

 <!-- We need to put this behind a div and not use ## for a header since the header would be rendered
 in the docusaurus sidebar even if it is in the othertab that isn't opened -->